 Automate daily logs with our digital check in tool.
 You’ve got better things to do on site than data entry.

 Safe Site Check In develops advanced QR-code check-in, data and analytics to make construction jobsite management easier.

-Additionally, it automates the worker check-in process to provide contractors with the data that increases productivity and profits, all without compromising personally identifiable information.
+Automates the worker check-in process to provide contractors with the data that increases productivity and profits.
+To view all the feature videos, click here.